redbubble/finch-sangria/README.md

 1. Pull down the latest [GraphiQL file](https://github.com/graphql/graphiql/blob/master/example/index.html).

+1. You may need to adjust the paths within the GraphiQL file if you're using versioned paths, etc.

 1. Stick it somewhere in your classpath.

 1. Write an endpoint for it: